Your Vote Always Counts, So Be a Responsible Voter

 Be prepared when it's time to vote

-- Be sure your voter registration is up to date.
+- Be sure your voter registration is up to date or register to vote.
 Also make sure you know where to cast your ballot.
-If you need an absentee ballot, send in your registration application and ballot request form (FPCA) every year, and every time you move.
+If you or your family member is newly eligible to vote or voting for the first time, visit the Federal Voting Assistance Program website for resources and information about registering to vote, requesting an absentee ballot and more.
+If you need an absentee ballot, send in your registration application and ballot request form, or FPCA, every year, and every time you move.

 - Keep track of dates.
 Know the primary election dates for your state, so you can be prepared.